 Let’s get started:

-(Traditionally this is done by soaking the dates overnight with a combination of hot water, two tea bags and bicarb.
-However, I invented a quicker and much easier method to get a better quality date pulp, which could be ready in just 10-15min rather than waiting overnight.
+(Traditionally, this is done by soaking the dates overnight with a combination of hot water, plain tea bags and bicarb.
+I invented a quicker and much easier method to make the same quality date pulp, in just 10-15min by boiling it which made the whole process easy and less cumbersome.
 (Interestingly, the idea of dropping tea bags into this, is purely to get a nice dark brown colour.)

-- Now pour into dates, cover and let the dates cool off completely.
+- Take out from the flame and let the dates cool off completely

 - Squeeze the tea bags and remove them